tyang146/PokemonReviewAPI/README.md

 ## PokemonReviewAPI

 ## Overview
-This repository currently only contains an API for retrieving Generation I Pokemons written in C# and using ASP.Net Core 8.
+This repository now contains an API for retrieving Generation I Pokemons and rating pokemons written in C# and using ASP.Net Core 8.

 ## Photos
 ![api](https://github.com/tyang146/PokemonReviewAPI/blob/master/Photos/1.png)